Teaching Resources for Graduate Teaching Assistants

 Teaching Preparation Series (TPS)

-TPS website, in collaboration with campus partners, which include the Counseling and Mental Health Center, Office of the Ombuds, Title IX Office, Sanger Learning Center, and Services for Students with Disabilities, the CTL facilitate a series of active learning sessions each semester that are open to all graduate students to develop skills specific to their teaching roles.
+TPS website, in collaboration with campus partners, which include the Counseling and Mental Health Center, Office of the Ombuds, Title IX Office, Sanger Learning Center, and Disability & Access, the CTL facilitates a series of active learning sessions each semester that are open to all graduate students to develop skills specific to their teaching roles.
 Graduate students have the opportunity to learn about, observe, practice, receive feedback on, and reflect upon teaching techniques.

 Sanger Learning Center